-Two of the most important aspects of your campaign are the CPC (cost-per-click) and Budget.
-Our quick video details the importance of these values and how to set them up in your dashboard.
+Two of the most important aspects of your campaign are the CPC (cost-per-click) and budget.

-The CPC is the amount of money you are willing to spend per click on your content.
-The budget is the amount of money you’re willing to spend each day on clicks.
-Setting up your campaign with a competitive CPC and budget from the beginning will bring you closer to your content strategy goals more quickly.
+The CPC is the amount of money you are willing to spend for each click on your content.
+The budget is the total amount of money you’re willing to spend each day on clicks.
+Setting up your campaign with a competitive CPC and budget from the beginning will allow you to reach your content strategy goals at a quicker pace.

 When launching your first campaign, you will be prompted to enter your CPC, budget, and budget type.

-Once in the dashboard, you can edit your CPC and budget on the fly, using inline editing.
-To do this, simply hover your mouse over the CPC or budget you’d like to edit, click the pencil icon, make the adjustment, and save!
+Once in the dashboard, you can edit your CPC and budget on the fly using inline editing.
+To access this tool, simply hover your mouse over the CPC or budget you’d like to edit, click the pencil icon, make the adjustment, and save.

-You can also adjust them using the campaign settings page, where you will have the chance to choose your bid strategy or change the budget type.
+You can also adjust them using the Campaign Settings page, where you may choose your bid strategy or change the budget type.

-Switching to the conversions mode bid strategy will allow the system to auto-optimize your CPCs to leverage the publisher sources most likely to convert.
+Opting to use Conversion Bid Strategy will allow the system to auto-optimize your CPCs to leverage the publisher sources most likely to convert, ultimately driving maximum conversions for your campaign.
 You can learn all about this feature here.

 While we offer various budget options, your campaign will default to a daily budget.
 Read on for a summary of all three types.

-Daily Budget: The default budget type.
-This is best if you have a fluid budget and plan to increase or decrease your budget in a timely manner.
+Daily Budget (Default Type): This is best if you have a fluid budget and plan to increase or decrease your budget in a timely manner.

 The daily budget represents the amount you wish to spend per day.
 After the budget is fulfilled, your campaign will stop being actively recommended, and your budget will refresh at 12am EST the following day.
-The pacing will be accelerated, which means your campaign will spend as quickly as possible until it reaches its budget each day.
+The only pacing option allowed for daily budgets is accelerated, which means your campaign will spend as quickly as possible until it reaches its budget each day.
 Keep in mind that the amount you spend each day may be up to 20% more than your daily budget.